-Calpe is instantly recognisable for the huge limestone rock sat on its beach.
+Calpe (or Calp to the locals) is instantly recognisable for the huge limestone rock sat on its beach.
 The rock is called the 'Penon de Ifach' and measures over 600m in height.
 It can be seen for miles along the coast.

 Calp was once a small fishing village but little remains of its origins and it is now a large tourist development.
 There are long, wide, sandy beaches on either side of the Penon de Ifach rock and these are the reason for the large numbers of tourists every year.
 Both beaches have the blue flag for cleanliness and have excellent facilities.
 They are surrounded by pubs, clubs and restaurants meaning that you never have to stray far in the search for restaurants.